 What native Ontario species has rough, plated skin and has survived for more than 200 million years?
-At first guess, you might be thinking of a type of dinosaur, but in that case, you’d be wrong.
+At first guess, you might be thinking of a type of dinosaur, but you’d be wrong.

-Lake sturgeon, nature’s own living fossil, is the answer.
+Lake sturgeon, nature’s own living fossil, is the correct answer.

 What is this species’ conservation status?

 Despite its ability to live among the dinosaurs and to survive their extinction, this freshwater species of sturgeon has had less luck cohabiting with its human counterparts.
 After nearly going the way of the dinosaurs as a result of overfishing and habitat degradation, the good news is that lake sturgeon is now making a comeback that is almost as large as the fish itself.

 A key problem facing lake sturgeon is the fragmentation of their habitat and the resulting struggle to get to and from their spawning grounds due to obstacles such as dams.

 What is NCC doing to protect habitat for this species?